The science behind floatation therapy

 Click here for more research on floatation therapy

-• Treatment for symptoms of anxiety, stress and depression
+• Symptoms of anxiety, stress, and depression

 • Mood and muscle soreness in professional athletes